Water is a powerful element, necessary to fulfil your basic needs. But at times, it can be unpredictable.

 3. Inspect Your Roof, Attic, and Siding

-The excess moisture can damage your property and might even be the reason for mold growth.
+The excess moisture can damage your property and might even be the reason for mould growth.
 However, it can end up in expensive repairs.

 Moreover, properly inspect your roof and attic.
 If you don’t have an attic, look for spots in the ceiling that might indicate a water leak.
 Keep an eye on the roof shingles also.
 Make sure they’re installed properly with no space for moisture.
 If you detect a problem, fix it as soon as possible.